G R A C E O F S U N D A Y S

 Written on July 3, 2019 (♋)

 Author's Notes: Symbolic plants.
 I'm always here for symbolic plants.
 I'm also apparently here to ship Dycedarg with a character who has no in-game appearances because I am convinced that he is Orinus' father, and I will continue in this conviction until Yasumi Matsuno comes to my home and personally bests me in mortal combat.
 I rather blatantly took a few elements of the characters and their relationship from moemachina's "Horns," although I obviously put a different spin on it.
+Title taken from the Coventry Carol, as this is a very 'massacre of the innocents' holiday piece.
+The vaccas seeds are a reference to an in-game mini-quest involving a brewery.

 In any event, rue is an abortificant, a symbol for disdain, a plant used to sprinkle holy water at masses (hence the title, which is another Hamlet allusion), and it is the one herb that a cockatrice's glare cannot wither.
 It also does, in fact, cause chemical like burns on your skin if you get its juice on you, and I can say from personal experience that they really really suck.